Back in Office: Background and recording

-During the COVID-19 lockdown, Mayorkun was significant in the Nigerian music industry, holding his position as "the mayor of Lagos", a term he's well-known as.
-He released hit singles such as "Geng", "Of Lagos", and "Betty Butter", however, after this streak, he took a deliberate break from the music scene to focus on Back in Office, which had come three years after his debut, The Mayor of Lagos (2018).
-While Mayorkun had been recording music since early 2020, many of the earlier songs he created didn’t fit the album’s theme, leading him to restart the process.
-The conscious effort to shape the project began about eight months before its release.
-The album showcases Mayorkun’s growth as an artist, with smoother vocals, richer songwriting, and a willingness to experiment, as seen on tracks like "Soldier Boy" and "Piece of Mind", where he opened up about personal struggles.
-Tracks like "Feel Am" featuring Flavour, involved collaborative efforts, with Mayorkun even learning Igbo phrases to enhance authenticity.
-Despite the challenges, including navigating the pressures of fame and personal struggles, Back in Office represents a cohesive and mature body of work that highlights Mayorkun’s artistic evolution through its intricate melodies and refined production.
+Following the release of the singles "Geng", "Of Lagos", and "Betty Butter" during the COVID-19 pandemic, Mayorkun took a break from releasing music and began focusing on his second studio album Back in Office, which followed his debut album, The Mayor of Lagos (2018).
+In an interview with OkayAfrica, he said that although he had been recording material for a new album since January 2020, many of the songs did not fit the project's intended theme and were discarded, and that the album's official recording process began about eight months before its release.

+Mayorkun said that Back in Office expressed his growth as an artist, citing his willingness to experiment with different sounds.
+He also discussed the recording of "Feel Am", stating that he sought the involvement of Flavour on the song and worked with Zoro and Chike to learn and pronounce Igbo phrases used in his lyrics.
+He further stated that some tracks, including "Piece of Mind", were inspired by personal experiences and challenges he faced during the period leading up to the album's release.
 He announced the album's release through his Instagram page on 7 October 2021.
 The album's official track listing was revealed on 23 October 2021.

 Singles

-Back in Offices lead single "Let Me Know" was released on 20 August 2021.
-Produced by Clemzy, it served as his first solo project in nine months at the time.
+Back in Offices lead single "Let Me Know" was released on 20 August 2021 and was produced by Clemzy.
+The track served as his first solo release in nine months at the time.
 "Let Me Know" was released under Sony Music West Africa instead of Davido Music Worldwide (DMW), his previous label, which left fans to speculate if Mayorkun was leaving DMW.
-The second single and title track was released on 1 October 2021.
+The title track, "Back in Office", was released as the album's second single on 1 October 2021.

 It marked Mayorkun's first official single with Sony Music after leaving DMW.
-Produced by Speroach Beatz, the track blends afropop with elements of amapiano, incorporating clear vocals, a saxophone melody, and lively percussion.
-Its official music video, filmed on the streets of Lagos Island, portrays Mayorkun as a real-life mayor returning triumphantly to office, greeted by enthusiastic crowds.
+Produced by Speroach Beatz, the track combines elements of afropop and amapiano, with vocals, saxophone, and percussion-driven instrumentation.
+Its official music video, filmed on the streets of Lagos Island, portrays Mayorkun as a mayor returning to office and being greeted by enthusiastic crowds.
 The third and final single off the album, "Holy Father", features Victony, and was released on 27 October 2021.
-Produced by Semzi, its TG Omori-directed sci-fi music video was released on 27 January 2022.
+Produced by Semzi, its TG Omori-directed sci-fi-themed music video was released on 27 January 2022.